ElytraServers/NotEnoughElements/README.md

 ## Inspiration

 I just want to find the ores with Chromium, and as I search for `Cr`, all the **Cr**ushed Ores pops up, and got me mad!

+## What's wrong with GTNH?

+OK, I found the problem on *Sodium Tungstate*, which is added by some magic with no Materials can be found in GregTech API.\
+So it is expected to be filtered when searching for elements.\
+This problem can only be fixed by the modpack authors.